-Some examples of charities that advance the natural environment are:
+Some examples of charities that advance the natural environment include:

 This purpose includes other purposes previously recognised by the courts as being charitable, and allows for the development of charitable purposes over time.

-If applying to register an organisation as a charity, before you select this subtype, consider whether your organisation's purposes fall within one of the other subtypes.
 If all of your organisation's purposes fall within other subtypes, do not select this subtype.
-If you believe that your organisation's purposes are similar to but not fully covered by the other subtypes, you can select this one.
+If you believe that your organisation's purposes are similar to, but not fully covered by the other subtypes, you can select this one.

-Some examples of charities that advance public debate are:
+Some examples of charities that advance public debate include:

-- Human rights research bodies that provides law reform submissions to government
+- human rights research bodies that provide law reform submissions to government

-- Education research institutes that develops public policy position papers
+- education research institutes that develop public policy position papers.

 Other recognised charity subtypes

 In addition to the 12 charitable purposes set out in the Charities Act, there are two other recognised subtypes.